Staff and Students

 Screenshot 2023-03-07 at 12.07.31 PMArianna Sforza

-I am a Junior at Johns Hopkins University, majoring in Public Health and minoring in Spanish for the Professions.
+I am a Senior at Johns Hopkins University, majoring in Public Health and minoring in Spanish for the Professions.
 I am deeply interested in the manner in which babies and young children of all backgrounds perceive and learn about the world, and how this can serve as a predictor for their behavior, mannerisms, and preferences as they grow.
 As an aspiring child psychiatrist, I am grateful for the opportunity to be involved in relevant, hands-on research which will provide me with a solid foundation in the field of child development and the knowledge to treat patients in a sensitive, developmentally accurate way.